award

 Categories of Spinal Cord Injuries

 In the medical field, spinal cord injuries are classified by which part of the spine they affect, the symptoms they cause, and the extent of the damage to the function of the cord.
 The two main categories of spinal cord injuries are complete and incomplete spinal cord injuries.
-It is very important to hire a knowledgeable spinal cord injury attorney.
-Spinal cord injury attorneys should not only be knowledgeable about the laws in your specific state, but also about the different medical terms used when describing the spinal cord injury.
-For example, if your attorney fails to describe the spinal cord injuries actually and instead uses generic terms, you could potentially recover a smaller amount of damages.
+It is crucial to hire a knowledgeable spinal cord injury attorney.
+Spinal cord injury attorneys should not only be knowledgeable about the laws in their specific state, but also about the different medical terms used when describing the spinal cord injury.
+If your attorney fails to describe the spinal cord injuries accurately and instead uses generic terms, you could potentially recover a smaller amount of damages.

 • Complete injuries cause a total disruption to the function of the cord from the point where the injury occurred onward.
 These injuries create a total loss of function and sensation for different parts of the body.

 • Incomplete injuries can include the loss of sensation and function, but may not always take away both.
-In some cases such as with Anterior Cord Syndrome, the body’s movement may be restricted, but is still able to maintain feeling.
+In some cases, such as with Anterior Cord Syndrome, the body’s movement may be restricted, but it is still able to maintain feeling.

 Do I Need an Attorney for a Spinal Cord Injury?

-Although you do not necessarily need an attorney when filing an insurance claim, or even filing a lawsuit, we recommend that something so important like a spinal cord injury be represented by someone who has the experience and legal knowledge.
+Although you do not necessarily need an attorney when filing an insurance claim or even filing a lawsuit, we recommend that something as important as a spinal cord injury be represented by someone who has the experience and legal knowledge.

-Symptoms of spinal cord injuries may not become obvious days, even weeks after an accident.
-During the time of the accident you are still in shock, and may not feel all the injuries immediately.
+Symptoms of spinal cord injuries may not become obvious for days or even weeks after an accident.
+During the time of the accident, you are still in shock and may not feel all the injuries immediately.

-With many different types of back and spinal cord injuries, the symptoms can vary wildly depending on how severe the damage is and where on the spine the trauma occurred.
+With many different types of back and spinal cord injuries, the symptoms can vary widely depending on how severe the damage is and where on the spine the trauma occurred.

 Symptoms of mild spinal cord injury can include tingling, reduced coordination, muscle weakness, and pain.
 Swelling after the accident, spinal shock, and incomplete spinal cord injuries can lead to these types of symptoms.